I'm currently a research scientist at Adobe. I received my Ph.D. from the Cornell Computer Science

 nique, which we call receptor arrays, for separating a mixture based on another

 differentiating property of peptides called isoelectric point (pI).
-We perform extensive
+We perform

 simulation experiments on several genomes and show that additional information